32 free big-name games for iPhone or Android

 This was one of my favourite games as a teen.
 Originally an arcade game, it proved so popular it was adapted for PC and consoles.
 You play a taxi driver, and your aim is to get passengers to their destinations as quickly as possible – you'll earn bigger tips for taking shortcuts and performing stunts with your car.

 A surprising number of popular PC and console games have accompanying free apps meaning you can play a version of them on mobile.
-Keen gamers may already have the new Call of Duty app, released last year, but did you know you can also get a version of The Sims and even Lemmings on your phone?
+Keen gamers may already have the Call of Duty app, but did you know you can also get a version of The Sims and even Lemmings on your phone?

 Call of Duty: Mobile

 Call of Duty, or 'COD', is a first-person shooter, and one of the most popular games for PC and consoles.
-Last year, a mobile version came out allowing fans to play on the go for the first time.
-It's had millions of downloads and has since won a number of awards, as well as being well rated in the App Store and on Google Play.
+In 2019, a mobile version came out allowing fans to play on the go for the first time.
+It's had millions of downloads and has since won a number of awards, as well as being well-rated in the App Store and on Google Play.

 The Sims Mobile